ItsZeusBro/Book/README.md

 <img src="https://github.com/ItsZeusBro/Buk/blob/06aaa791a99c9a02fe292a6f2d92fdc676caa0f1/Neanderthals.jpeg" height=300 width=350/>

-Buks slvd the prblm of srchng nd srtng a long tym ago...
+Buks slvd the prblm of srchng n srtng a long tym ago...

-Snce then, computr science nd mathematics has provided a set of prmtve tuls that aide in the same problm.
-The issue is that computr science looks at fyls that luk nd act like "scrolls" of data.
+Snce then, computr science n mathematics has provided a set of prmtve tuls that aide in the same problm.
+The issue is that computr science looks at fyls that luk n act like "scrolls" of data.
 In my opnyn, fyls that luk nd act like buks r bettr.

 Jokes aside:
 - Ai might help us actualy indx large strng docs in the form of book files one day.
-This suggests that one day we may only hav "page files" nd "buk files".
+This suggests that one day we may only hav "page files" n "buk files".
-A profound prophecy is that Ai may actualy need to produce nd consume its own buks one day just like other forms of intlgence.
+A profound prophecy is that Ai may actualy need to produce n consume its own buks one day just like other forms of intlgence.

 Othr benefits:
-- Partial srchng is better than exhaustv srchng when you dont want rdundnt srch rsults, nd when statistical relevancy can be apart of your indxng stratgy.
+- Partial srchng is better than exhaustv srchng when you dont want rdundnt srch rsults, n when statistical relevancy can be apart of your indxng stratgy.
 Its specialy importnt on huge data sets when the sngle best answr to a qstion is not imprtnt to answrng the qstion you want

 - Indxs r functionly bout contnt withn a page or chptr.
 Thngs r ordrd by Ai based on contnt similarity in a vrtual way without chngng the undrlyng strng docs
-- Glosaries r fnctionaly "trnslation units", nd anythng havn to do with trnslations.
+- Glosaries r fnctionaly "trnslation units", n anythng havn to do with trnslations.
 - Rfrnces can just be hyperlinks

-- Vrtual Indxng nd Ordrng
+- Vrtual Indxng n Ordrng
   - Basically evry line in a docmnt (with some arbtry delmtr) can be vrtualy associatd with other lines by a computr (with map association to its orgnl location in the orgnl documnt)
   - This alows us to srch documnts logicly irespectiv of its ordrng.
-  - The eficiency of this can be toned down to aide human readrs, nd evntualy train them to be as eficient as computrs
+  - The eficiency of this can be toned down to aide human readrs, n evntualy train them to be as eficient as computrs